If you’re going abroad, on holiday or on business, it’s very important to be ready if you have an episode of anaphylaxis.

 1. Try to avoid your triggers.
 This means you need to learn what your triggers are, and where they might be lurking.

-3. Make sure you know how to use your EpiPen® – practise regularly.
+3. Make sure you know how to use your EpiPen® – practice with your friends and family so they also know what to do in an emergency.

 4. Check the expiry date of your EpiPen® regularly.
 Make sure you sign up to the Expiry Alert Service to receive an automatic reminder.